 In the 1970s and 1980s, Defendants pursued cutting-edge research and amassed considerable data on climate change.
-This body of research confirmed their earlier knowledge, and led to the undeniable conclusion that continued fossil fuel production and use would lead to
+Their own research and data confirmed their earlier knowledge and led to the undeniable conclusion that continuing to expand fossil fuel use would lead to irreversible and catastrophic climate change.
+With this certainty, Defendants in the early 1980s were at a turning point.